 Let’s imagine that you’ve adjusted your habits and switched your skin care products to perfection, but you’re still experiencing acne on your body.
 The first thing to remember is that it takes time to clear up an outbreak.

 Although some products promise results within days, a realistic expectation might be weeks.
 You might also need to consult with a dermatologist to get medication to control the acne.
 You can also check out our other best blackhead removal products.

-The active ingredients in body wash for acne-prone skin
+The active ingredients to look for

 On the other hand, benzoyl peroxide kills acne bacteria.
 There’s also evidence to suggest that tea tree oil and sulfur do the same.